stertooy/gda-image/README.md

 # gda-image: Docker containers GAP Docker Actions

-This repository contains docker images with GAP and (as many as possible of) its packages pre-installed.
-It is a fork of [Docker](https://www.docker.com/)
+This repository contains docker images with GAP and (as many as possible of) its packages pre-installed inside a (slim) Debian environment.

 ## Available images